CDRT/docs/bios/settings/thinkpad/display.md

 </details>

 <details><summary>Graphics Device</summary>

-One of 2 possible options if the system includes a discrete graphics adapter:
+Whether to enable integrated and discrete graphics adapters.

+Options:

 1.	**Hybrid Graphics** - Both the integrated and the discrete graphics adapters are available to the OS.
 Default.
 2. Discrete Graphics - Only the discrete graphics adapater is available to the OS.